garretchristensen/BestPracticesManual/Manual.md

 Trial Registration
 ------------------
+A basic definition of registration is to publicly declare _all_ research that one plans on conducting.
+Ideally this is done in a public registry designed to accept registries in the given research discipline, and ideally the registration takes place before data collection begins.

 Almost all registration efforts have thus far been limited to randomized control trials, as opposed to observational data.
+(However, we believe that registering all types of analysis would be ideal.)
+ Registration of
-Registration of randomized trials has achieved wide adoption in medicine, but is still relatively new to the social sciences.
+randomized trials has achieved wide adoption in medicine, but is still relatively new to the social sciences.
 After congress passed a law in 1997 requiring the creation of a registry for FDA-regulated trials, and